-Support Isabel, who is being criminalised for silent prayer
+Support Isabel, who is challenging her arrest over silent prayer

 Meet the charity volunteer arrested and charged for a silent prayer “thought crime” near an abortion facility.

 Will you support everybody’s right to think freely?

 Please keep me informed by email about Isabel’s case, your work, your breakthroughs, and how to best support you.